Catholic Church in Canada: British Rule in Canada

 In the wake of the Canada Conquest in 1759, New France became a British colony.
 Nevertheless, the Catholic Church continued to grow in Canada due to the flexibility imposed on the British regime in Canada by the Treaty of Paris (1763) on sovereigns of the United Kingdom who allowed the favour of the protection of Catholicism and French-speaking people in Canada.
 This historical perspective still influences Canadian society today.

+In 1908, Canada, along with the United States and five Western European countries, were removed from the Propaganda Fide's jurisdiction and placed under a separate hierarchy.

 Anti-Catholicism

 Fears of the Catholic Church were quite strong in the 19th century, especially among Presbyterian and other Protestant Irish immigrants across Canada.
 In 1853, the Gavazzi Riots left 10 dead in Quebec in the wake of Catholic Irish protest against anti-Catholic speeches by ex-monk Alessandro Gavazzi.

 The major flashpoint was public support for Catholic French language schools.
 Although the Confederation Agreement of 1867 guaranteed the status of Catholic schools where they had been legalized, disputes erupted in numerous provinces, especially in the Manitoba Schools Question in the 1890s and Ontario in the 1910s.
 In Ontario, Regulation 17 was a regulation by the Ontario Ministry of Education, that restricted the use of French as a language of instruction to the first two years of schooling.
 French Canada reacted vehemently and resisted the implementation of the Regulation.
 This conflict, which was first rooted in linguistic and cultural questions, transformed into a religious divide.
 In 1915, Ontario clergy was divided between French Canadian and Irish allegiances, with the Irish supporting the position of the provincial government.
 Pope Benedict XV asked his Canadian representative to study the divide in order to reestablish unity among the Catholic church in the province of Ontario.
 Regulation 17 is among the reasons why French Canada distanced itself from the war effort, as its young men refused to enlist.

 Protestant elements succeeded in blocking the growth of French-language Catholic public schools.
 The Irish Catholics generally supported the English language position advocated by the Protestants.
 Despite this, French language education in Ontario continues today in Catholic and public schools.